Nek5000/NekDoc/source/quickstart.rst

 .. topic:: /examples

    contains example problems.
+Note: NOT included in the master branch on the GitHub repo.

 .. topic:: /doc

    contains the user documentation.
+Note: NOT included in the master branch on the GitHub repo.

 .. topic:: /3rd_party